Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver: Theoretical Analysis

 Now, noting that $ -\log(1-1/x) \in \mathcal{O}(1/x) $, we obtain the result. \item For $ \beta < 1 $, as long as $ \vnorm{\bggk}^{2} \geq \epsilon $, from \cref{eq:master_convergence_inexact}, we have

-Now, we obtain the result as above. \end{enumerate} \end{proof} \cref{corollary:iter_complexity} implies that (inexact) Newton-MR is guaranteed to converge for functions, which traditionally have not been considered suitable candidates for Newton-type methods.
+\end{enumerate} Now, we obtain the result as above. \end{proof} \cref{corollary:iter_complexity} implies that (inexact) Newton-MR is guaranteed to converge for functions, which traditionally have not been considered suitable candidates for Newton-type methods.
 For example, \cref{alg:NewtonMR} can still be applied for optimization of a twice continuously differentiable objective for which we have $ \beta \ll 1 $ in \cref{assmpt:lipschitz_special}.
-Such functions can be extremely non-smooth, and as a consequence, they have been labeled, rather inaccurately, as cases where the application of curvature is entirely useless, e.g., \cite{arjevani2017oracle_finite,arjevani2017oracle_general}.
+Such functions can be extremely non-smooth, and as a consequence, they have been labeled, rather inaccurately, as cases where the application of curvature might be useless, e.g., \cite{arjevani2017oracle_finite,arjevani2017oracle_general}.